hpcugent/vsc_user_docs/mkdocs/docs/HPC/teaching_training.md

 as described in the [course data policy](./#course-data-policy):

 - Course group and subgroups will be deactivated
-- Residual data in the course directories will be archived or deleted
+- Residual data in the course directories will be deleted
 - Custom Interactive Applications will be disabled